system76/docs/content/login-from-live-disk.md

 sudo chroot /mnt
 ```

 With this last command, you will have root access to your installed system.
 Once the drive is accessed, commands for maintenance can be run on the installed system.
 For example, [package manager repair commands](article/package-manager-pop).
-You can also access your files with <u>Files</u> via "+ Other Locations" -> "Computer" -> "mnt."
+You can also access your files with <u>Files</u> via `+ Other Locations` -> `Computer` -> `/mnt`.

 ### After Chroot